Skip to main content

 Lead in Schools and Older Homes

 Although rarely found in source water, lead can enter tap water through the corrosion of aging plumbing materials.
-The three main sources found in schools include:
+The three primary sources of lead:

 How Is Water in Schools Tested for Lead?

-However, implementation and enforcement of the testing portion of the Act is at each state’s discretion.
+However, each state decides on the implementation and enforcement of the testing portion.
 Before testing any water for lead, please consult your local regulatory authority to learn your state’s or jurisdiction’s specific requirements.

 Accredited Laboratories for Chemical Analyses of Drinking Water by State

-When testing water samples for lead, it is important and required by many states to use a state-certified drinking water laboratory or a lab that is approved by the U.S. EPA.
-The U.S. EPA has compiled a list of approved water testing labs for lead for each state.
+Many states require a state-certified drinking water laboratory or a lab approved by the US EPA to test water samples for lead.
+The US EPA has compiled a list of approved water testing labs for each state.

 NSF Drinking Water Plumbing Standards*